ENCODE-DCC/chip-seq-pipeline2/README.md

 3) Run a pipeline with Caper.

+## Running pipelines without Caper

+> **WARNING** : It's not recommended to run this pipeline without Caper but if you are still interested then refer to [this document](docs/deprecated/OLD_METHOD.md).

 ## DNAnexus

 You can also run our pipeline on DNAnexus without using Caper or Cromwell.
 There are two ways to build a workflow on DNAnexus based on our WDL.